rdbliss/rdbliss.github.io/_posts/2019-02-06-strengthening-fatou-s-lemma-in-stein-and-shakarchi.md

 This *still* doesn't get us what we want in an arbitrary measure space.
 Stein and Shakarchi do, however, move to general measure spaces several chapters after their development of the Lebesgue integral.
-Though I find this slightly distasteful, there is pedagogical wisdom here.
-As Euler once wrote:

-> [I]t is not possible to understand a definition before its principles are sufficiently clearly seen.

-So perhaps slogging through some "real" proofs before the "abstract" ones is good.
-Who can tell?
+There is likely some pedagogical wisdom in this.
+It's all build up to the dominated convergence theorem and company anyway, I suppose.